Uzbek alphabet

 The Uzbek language has been written in various scripts: Latin, Cyrillic and Arabic.
 The language traditionally used Arabic script, but the official Uzbek government under the Soviet Union started to use Cyrillic in 1940, which is when widespread literacy campaigns were initiated by the Soviet government across the Union.
-In Uzbekistan, it has been officially written in both the Cyrillic and Latin scripts since 1992.
-However, most people – both in Uzbekistan and neighboring Kyrgyzstan and Tajikistan – still use Cyrillic.
-In the Xinjiang region of China, some Uzbek speakers write using Cyrillic, while others use an alphabet based on the Uyghur Arabic alphabet.
-Uzbeks of Afghanistan also write the language using the Arabic script, and the Arabic Uzbek alphabet is taught at some schools in the country.
+In 1992, Latin script was officially reintroduced in Uzbekistan along with Cyrillic.
+In the Xinjiang region of China, some Uzbek speakers write using Cyrillic, others with an alphabet based on the Uyghur Arabic alphabet.
+Uzbeks of Afghanistan also write the language using Arabic script, and the Arabic Uzbek alphabet is taught at some schools.